 MBSR is challenging by design and asks you to make a commitment to attend 30 hours of class time along with daily homework.

 I work with each student to make sure tuition is appropriate and affordable.
-I offer payment plans and some scholarships as needed.
+I offer payment plans and some scholarships as needed and as best I can arrange with you.
 A growing number of health plans and employee benefit wellness plans will reimburse for our course.
 Check with your healthcare provider, insurance company and HR manager to navigate the process of possible reimbursement.
 I will provide you a receipt for the course.
 Call or email to discuss tuition or other registration questions.